microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/New-MgApplicationFederatedIdentityCredential.md

 		"api://AzureADTokenExchange"
 	)
 }
-New-MgApplicationFederatedIdentityCredential -ApplicationId $applicationId -BodyParameter $params
+New-MgBetaApplicationFederatedIdentityCredential -ApplicationId $applicationId -BodyParameter $params
 ```

-This example shows how to use the New-MgApplicationFederatedIdentityCredential Cmdlet.
+This example shows how to use the New-MgBetaApplicationFederatedIdentityCredential Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS